 If you’re looking for some inspiration, try our list of best chick flick sleepover movies for teens.

 Do you have a hobby you want to pick up?
-Or something you used to love doing but don’t have the time now?
+Or something you used to love doing that kind of fell off the tracks?
 Try to pick it up again.
+With social distancing still being recommend, you probably have a lot more time on your hands now to dive into some projects!
 A lot of hobbies and creative projects can be done in the comfort of your own home and in front of the TV.

 There are a TON of free tutorials online that can help you with your creative itch, try searching on YouTube.